-As a regular resident of a housing society, it can be tough to imagine the behind the scenes operational framework that holds the entire bulk of a gated community.
+As a regular resident of a housing society, it can be tough to imagine the behind-the-scenes operational framework that holds the entire bulk of a gated community.
 A significant aspect of a well-run society is how it maintains its records so that when push comes to shove, no fingers can be pointed on a misplaced agreement or a missing register entry.
 Here’s where the conscientiousness and even the dexterity of committee members is tested.
-So how should a society preserve and maintain its records and what records are to be maintained permanently and which ones should be managed for a long term?
+So how should a society preserve and maintain its records and what records are to be maintained permanently and which ones should be managed for the long term?
 Let’s find out in this article.

 A society is liable to maintain the below-listed records on a permanent basis:

 - Minutes of Meeting Book of general, special and annual meetings